volgunov-ad/SysSensorsMQTT/README.md

 The client log is in the /var/log path: sys_sensors_mqtt.log.
 Logs has rotation (max 1 MB, 1 back file)

-Tested only on Vero 4K.
+Tested only on Vero 4K and Banana Pi M1+.

 <h3>INSTALLATION</h3>